janstrng/Evaluating-IoT-devices/Tools.md

 # Tools used for evaluating device

 ## Kali Linux
+“Kali Linux (formerly known as BackTrack Linux) is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
+Kali Linux contains several hundred tools targeted towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering.” (https://www.kali.org/docs/introduction/what-is-kali-linux/)
+We chose Kali as it would include most tools we would need to perform tests and monitor the devices.
+Creating a bootable USB with the platform (https://www.kali.org/docs/usb/live-usb-install-with-windows/), we would have easy access to all of our tools without a designated linux machine.

 ## Nmap
 “Nmap is a utility for network exploration or security auditing.” (https://www.kali.org/tools/nmap/#nmap)